The Yummy Life

 • zucchini -- cut it up so it can be measured (2 cups per batch)

-• oil -- I used coconut oil, but you can use canola or vegetable oil or even melted butter
+• oil -- I used coconut oil, but you can use vegetable oil or even melted butter

 • yogurt -- regular or Greek (omit this and use more oil for a dairy-free version)